creator-js/creator-web/docs/Core Concepts/templates.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

 # Templates

+### Overview

 Templates are `.js` files that define the contents of the files that we want to create or update.

 > CreatorJS uses ES Modules.
 If your `package.json` does not include property `type` or its value is different from `module`, then templates should have `.mjs` extension.

-Create a file `./templates/component.js` with this minimal configuration:
+The minimal configuration for a template file looks like this:
 ```js
 export default (answers) => {
   return {